Jacqueline de Ribes: Life in fashion and society

 In the 1950s and 1960s, before she began designing her own collections, de Ribes employed couture dressmakers to create custom garments for her.
 In the '70s she began modifying these gowns to create elaborate costumes for fancy-dress balls.
 In 1955 she employed Oleg Cassini to make her custom gowns based on muslin patterns de Ribes cut on the floor of her attic.
 She employed a young and then unknown Valentino to create the sketches that accompanied them.

-For twelve years de Ribes created ready-to-wear collections, using marketing techniques to attract famous and elegant international clients such as Joan Collins, Raquel Welch, Barbara Walters, Baroness von Thyssen, Cher, Danielle Steel, Olympia de Rothschild, and Marie-Hélène de Rothschild.
+For 12 years de Ribes created ready-to-wear collections, using marketing techniques to attract international clients such as Joan Collins, Raquel Welch, Naty Abascal, Barbara Walters, Baroness von Thyssen, Cher, Danielle Steel, Olympia de Rothschild, and Marie-Hélène de Rothschild.

 Her first fashion show was held in the home of Yves Saint Laurent.
-Her creations have been positively received, with fashion journalists Hebe Dorsey of the International Herald Tribune and John Fairchild of Women's Wear Daily singing her praises.
+Her creations were positively received, with fashion journalists Hebe Dorsey of the International Herald Tribune and John Fairchild of Women's Wear Daily singing her praises.
 De Ribes's collection performed well commercially, and she signed an exclusive three-year contract with Saks Fifth Avenue after her first collection debuted.
 By 1985, her line was grossing $3 million annually.

 In 1986, Japanese cosmetics conglomerate Kanebo acquired a minority stake in the company.
-De Ribes was unhappy with requests to change the proportions and designs of her collections for Japanese markets.
+De Ribes subsequently became unhappy with requests to change the proportions and designs of her collections for Japanese markets.

 After being hospitalized for debilitating back pain, de Ribes underwent hemilaminectomy surgery in 1994 which left her unable to walk for three years.
 During this time she also began to suffer from celiac disease, and due to these health problems was forced to dissolve her company in 1995.

 On 14 July 2010, the French President Nicolas Sarkozy decorated her as a Chevalier of the Légion d'honneur at the Elysée Palace.

 From 19 November 2015 to 21 February 2016, the Costume Institute at the Metropolitan Museum in New York City featured "The Art of Style", an exhibition featuring items from de Ribes's wardrobe.
-"The thematic show showed about sixty ensembles of haute couture and ready-to-wear primarily from her personal archive, dating from 1962 to the present.
-Also included were her creations for fancy-dress balls..." as well as numerous photographs and ephemera, recounting "the story of how her interest in fashion developed over decades, from childhood "dress-up" to the epitome of international style."
+"The thematic show [included] about sixty ensembles of haute couture and ready-to-wear primarily from her personal archive, dating from 1962 [to 2015].
+Also included [were] her creations for fancy-dress balls" as well as numerous photographs and ephemera, recounting "the story of how her interest in fashion developed over decades, from childhood 'dress-up' to the epitome of international style".
+She attended also the famous Ball of the Kings at Palazzo Serra di Cassano in Naples in 1960 and one of her last interview was about that night and was given to Italian writer and former fashion editor Demetrio Baffa Trasci Amalfitani.